-Complaint Possible actions to achieve resolution The customer complains that his support worker turned up late and was smoking.
-Contact the care service to discuss the matter with a service manager.
-The care service checks the timetable for visits and discusses with the home carer the complaint about smoking.
-The care service should let you know the outcome.
-You in turn contact the customer to explain the policy, confirm the timing of visits (eg. between 8am and 12 noon) and where appropriate apologise for the inconvenience.
-Record the complaint on the complaints database.
-The customer expresses dissatisfaction in line with the definition of a complaint, but says she doesn't want to complain - just wants to tell us about the matter.
+Complaint Possible actions to achieve resolution The customer expresses dissatisfaction in line with the definition of a complaint, but says she does not want to complain - just wants to tell us about the matter.
 Tell the customer that we value complaints because they help to improve services.
-Encourage her to submit the complaint.
-To improve our service and learn from mistakes, we need to record, evaluate and act upon customer feedback like this.
-Therefore, if the customer still insists she does not want to complain, record the matter as an anonymous complaint.
-This will avoid breaching the CHP.
-Reassure the customer that she will not be contacted again about the matter.
-Dissatisfaction with a planned maintenance programme Take details of the complaint and pass them to the team involved in planned maintenance.
-Tell the customer about the timescales for planning such work, and that we will take their views into account for future work.
-Record the complaint on the complaints database.
+Encourage them to submit the complaint.
+In terms of improving service delivery and learning from mistakes, it is important that customer feedback, such as this, is recorded, evaluated and acted upon.
+Therefore, if the customer still insists that they do not want to complain, record the matter as an anonymous complaint.
+This will avoid breaching the complaints handling procedure.
+Reassure the customer that they will not be contacted again about the matter.